 Homework will be assigned during the semester and will be graded as pass or fail.
-Failure to submit a homework assignment will result in a 20-point penalty deduction from your homework grade (per missed assignment).
+Failure to submit a homework assignment will result in a 30-point penalty deduction from your homework grade (per missed assignment).

-Homework will be uploaded to BlackBoard before the beginning (8.30 am) of the class.
+Homework will be uploaded to BlackBoard the night before class (11.59 pm).
 Please cut and paste the word document in the space provided.
 If you are not attending the class, be sure you submit it via BlackBoard prior to the class.
 No exceptions, late assignments are not accepted-.